krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 ./profiler.sh stop -f cpu.jfr first-application-0.0.1-SNAPSHOT.jar
 ```

-You can check during the benchmark what is the CPU utilization of our JVM:
+You can check during the benchmark what the CPU utilization of our JVM is:

 ```shell
 $ pidstat -p `pgrep -f first-application-0.0.1-SNAPSHOT.jar` 5